To navigate through this page please use the dropdown menu which will help you navigate to the section you are interested in.

-Computer simulations carried out by REHVA and ES-SO considered a model office under two different scenarios:
+Computer simulations carried out by REHVA and ES-SO considered a typical modelled office under two different scenarios:

 The table below shows a comparison of the two model scenarios under Amsterdam’s climate conditions.
 The same models were used for Stockholm and Madrid climate conditions.

 Both of these cities also showed a payback for the capital cost of the solar shading in less than a year.
-Here the results for Amsterdam were chosen for demonstration as this city has similar weather conditions to some parts of the UK.
-Results for other cities cam be seen in Solar Shading for Low Energy Buildings (14).
+In table 4 the results are for Amsterdam results for other cities can be seen in Solar Shading for Low Energy Buildings¹.

 Figure 13.
 Solar control glazing with HVAC and extra investment required depending on the amount of glass used

 The graph in Figure 13 shows the amount of investment required to install shading compared with the base case of investment for HVAC and solar control of glazing.
 This shows that when a building has a glazing percentage of greater than 50-60% (depending on the location) it requires no extra investment to install solar shading.
 This is because significant savings will be achieved through reduced running costs for lighting, cooling and heating and a smaller HVAC system can be specified saving additional capital investment.